 1. A nerve bundle called the lumbar plexus is embedded within the 2 layers of each psoas muscle.
 This bundle of nerves communicate with some of your pelvic floor muscles as well as your abdominal and leg muscles.

 When your psoai are tight and short, circulation (and therefore oxygen supply) to the muscle and the nerves is less than ideal.

 Put simply, when you're under stress, your adrenal glands go to work.
-This is not their primary job, but if you're under stress a lot, dealing with stress can become their primary job.

 And another thing.....